IAnalyzeGenomes/CallVars/README.md

 	- "Target.bed" (This file can be replaced by your target file of interest in BED format.)
 	- "gatkPythonPackageArchive.zip" (This file is needed while creating a conda environment for running CallVars.)

-**Get the "dataSourcesFolder" directory ready.
+**Please get the "dataSourcesFolder" directory ready.
 A google account will be required for download.**

 	- "dataSourcesFolder" containing below data sources.
 			Genecode, Clinvar, Gnomad